tongwu-msft/azure-rest-api-specs/index.md

     * [web/confidential][AAD-Glossary-Web-Client] clients run on a web server and can access resources under their own identity (for example, a service or daemon), or they can obtain delegated authorization to access resources under the identity of a signed-in user (for example, a web app).
 Only a web client can securely maintain and present its own credentials during Azure AD authentication to acquire an access token.
     * [native/public][AAD-Glossary-Native-Client] clients are installed and run on a device.
 They can access resources only under delegated authorization, using the identity of the signed-in user to acquire an access token on behalf of the user.

 * The registration process creates two related objects in the Azure AD tenant where the application is registered: an application object and a service principal object.
-For more background on these components and how they are used at runtime, see [Application and service principal objects in Azure Active Directory][AAD-Apps-And-Sps].
+For more background on these components and how they are used at run-time, see [Application and service principal objects in Azure Active Directory][AAD-Apps-And-Sps].

 You are now ready to register your client application with Azure AD.